DataBiosphere/dsub/README.md

 Pass the TSV file to dsub using the `--tasks` parameter.
 This parameter accepts both the file path and optionally a range of tasks to process.
+The file may be read from the local filesystem (on the machine you're calling `dsub` from), or from a bucket in Google Cloud Storage (file name starts with "gs://").

 For example, suppose `my-tasks.tsv` contains 101 lines: a one-line header and 100 lines of parameters for tasks to run.
 Then: